Sudipta1456/Travel-Website/README.md

-# TrippoBot
+# YatraBot

-**TrippoBot** is an AI-powered travel assistant designed to make travel planning easy and enjoyable.
+**YatraBot** is an AI-powered travel assistant designed to make travel planning easy and enjoyable.
 With its multilingual support and smart features, TrippoBot ensures you have all the information you need, right at your fingertips, for a seamless and memorable journey.

 ## Video